Antony-SS/Forta-Bot-Practice/challenge_one/README.md

 ## Description

-This agent detects when Nethermind deploys or updates a Forta Bot
+This bot detects when Nethermind deploys or updates a Forta Bot

 ## Supported Chains